grafana/k6-docs/docs/sources/next/get-started/write-your-first-test.md

 ---
 title: 'Write your first test'
-description: 'Follow along to learn how to write your first k6 test script.'
+description: 'Learn how to write your first k6 test script.'
 weight: 02
 ---